 As could be expected, the EUSS was criticised by many, particularly media outlets with a remainer bias.
 Such outlets broadly took the view that it was insulting to ask EU nationals to go through the humiliating process of having to ask for permission to stay.
 The partisan nature of media coverage is perhaps best demonstrated by this Guardian piece actively seeking negative EUSS experiences to report.
 Perhaps not for the first or last time, EU nationals’ futures were a political football.

-We’re now in a world of ‘what have you to offer’ as oppose to ‘where do you come from’
+We’re now in a world of ‘what have you to offer’ as opposed to ‘where do you come from’

 Entrepreneurs and innovators